SerZhyAle/sql_calendar/README.md

  ## **calendar_dates** (68 columns)
  The table points to each date in the period.
  Main fields can be key to dimensions in aggregated tables: *date* (date YYYY-MM-DD) and *date8* (int YYYYMMDD).
- But all known other versions presented.
+ But all known other versions are presented.

  The idea is to have a real table with already calculated information and use it in joining any daily aggregations.
  Columns **year_week** or **week_begin**, **year_month2**, **year_quarter**, **year** - pointing its views.